semiprime/pygenda/docs/Development.md

     pip3 install --editable . [--user]

-Or, for older versions of pip3 (e.g. on Gemini):
+Or, for older versions of pip3 (e.g. on Gemini, Cosmo):

     ./setup_old.py develop --user